samuel14find/star-match-game/README.md

 > Be aware of the top-level JavaScript objects in your scope, and do not override them

 A solução para eliminar ess conflito será a renomeação do componente.
 O instrutor sugeriu usar duas palavras, assim ele passou o nome para PlayNumber.
+Depois adicionar um comportamento ao botão dos números.
+Quando eu clicar no botão do número , neste momento, vou apenas exibir um console.log no terminal